mlin/GenomicSQLite/docs/guide.md

     SELECT twobit_rna(nucleotides_twobit('UCAG'),Y,Z)
     ```

-Given a BLOB value, perform two-bit decoding to produce a nucleotide sequence as uppercased text, with `T`'s for `twobit_dna()` and `U`'s for `twobit_rna()`.
+Given a BLOB value, perform two-bit decoding to produce a nucleotide sequence as uppercased TEXT, with `T`'s for `twobit_dna()` and `U`'s for `twobit_rna()`.
 Take care to only use BLOBs originally produced by the two-bit encoder, as any BLOB *will* decode to some nucleotide sequence.

 Given a TEXT value, pass it through unchanged.
 Given NULL, return NULL.
 Any other first input is an error.